DataExpert-ZachWilson-V4/capstone-project-nelo/README.md

+# STILL IN PROGRESS
+# MORE UPDATES TO BE ADDED DAILY.
+MY GOAL IS TO HAVE README COMPLETED BY WEEKEND.

 # MLB Game Stats Pipeline/Predictor/Chat-Bot

 Since I'm using Windows, I installed Ubuntu with Windows Subsystem for Linux (WSL 2) and used Docker Desktop and VS Code to complete this project.